 After all, you should be careful with too demanding as you may lose your child’s trust!

-Children all over the planet are crazy about computer online games.
+Children all over the planet are crazy about online computer games.
 According to the recent statistics for the UK, children of all age groups have spent more and more time gaming weekly for the last 4 years.
 As you can see on the screenshot, British teenagers spent 10.7 hours per week in 2013, in 2016 the time has increased up to 13.4 hour weekly.

 Unfortunately, the situation is not better in other countries.
 Research specialists came to the conclusion that kids spent too much time gaming online.
-Just as important, online games may presents potential virtual threats which were described earlier in the guide.
+Just as important, online games may present potential virtual threats which were described earlier in the guide.

-Keep your computer free from virtual dangers
+Keep your computer free from virtual dangers.

 - Never forget to check whether your child’s computer has the updated security software, web browser OS, anti-virus software.
 It is pretty prominent to have the latest versions of them to protect the computer against cyber attacks.